 To view which attributes are missing in a completeness attribute:

-- Click on the "Attributes" tab in the product detail page.
+- Click on the 'Attributes' tab on the product detail page.

-- On the right side of the page you will see all completeness attributes listed.
+- On the right side of the page you will see the completeness attributes listed.
 Click on one to expand the attributes that make up the completeness and see which have missing information.

-💡 Create attribute group with all essential attributes that make up a completeness attribute to quickly find and fill in missing information.
+💡 Create attribute groups with all essential attributes that make up a completeness attribute to quickly find and fill in missing information.